Jordaneddielinton93/Amigo_qouteGen/README.md

 These are my Low/Mid fedelity Wireframes.
 Since i had a time limit i did not want to get hooked into doing wireframes for many days like i tend todo, so I spent most of the time building the site since things change while building.

-Decided to try make my site as close to Amigos hero section but with my own nab links.
+Decided to try make my site as close to Amigos hero section but with my own nav links.
-I also got user feedback from two Ux/Ui friend's on the layout and both agreed they liked it :)
+I also got user feedback from two Ux/Ui friend's on the layout and they both agreed they liked it :)

 <hr>
 <br>